 The power of good leadership can be immense and far-reaching.
 As discussed previously, it’s an abstract concept that can help a lot to transform companies from the inside out.
 Some of the benefits of effective leadership include:

 Effective leaders are able to analyse complex situations, weigh the potential outcomes, and make informed decisions.
 This leads to more effective problem-solving and is a standard for when you think about what makes a good leader.
-However, it’s not only about making the best decisions but also empowering and encouraging better decisions from their employees.
+However, it’s not only about making the best decisions empowering and encouraging better decisions.
 Allowing direct reports to make better decisions is a trait that is vital for all good leaders to cultivate.

 Engaging employees in frequent conversations about their work strengthens their trust in their leader.
 This creates a culture of trust and collaboration, which can lead to increased success and longevity.